A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Numerical Examples

 the analytical solution is

 We use a fourth-order gPC expansion to approximate the solution, i.e., $P=4$, and the number of gPC basis functions $N=1001$.
-The $L_2$ error of Legendre polynomial expansion and Chebyshev polynomial expansion are presented in Fig.~\ref{fig:ex4_rmse}.
-For this example, the combined iterative rotation and re-weighted $\ell_1$ method outperforms all other approaches.
-However, in the Chebyshev polynomial expansion, when the sample size is small (i.e., $M/N<0.12$) if we only use the rotational method, the result is not as good as that by the standard $\ell_1$ minimization.
-This phenomenon is also related to the compromise in the property of $\tensor\Psi$.
-A comparison of $\bm c$ and $\tilde{\bm c}$ (obtained using $180$ samples) are presented in Fig.~\ref{fig:ex4_coef}, which shows the improvement of the sparsity by the iterative rotation method.
-Coefficients with absolute values smaller than $10^{-8}$ are not presented since they are negligible in the comparison of sparsity.
-We also demonstrate the enhancement of the sparsity quantitatively in the figure.
+The $L_2$ error of the Legendre and Chebyshev polynomial expansions are presented in Figure~\ref{fig:ex4_rmse}.
+In this example, the combined iterative rotation and re-weighted $\ell_1$ method outperforms all other approaches.
+However, in the Chebyshev polynomial expansion, when the sample size is small (i.e., $M/N<0.12$) and if we only use the rotational method, the result is not as good as that determined by the standard $\ell_1$ minimization.
+This phenomenon also is related to the compromise in the property of $\tensor\Psi$.
+Figure~\ref{fig:ex4_coef} presents a comparison of $\bm c$ and $\tilde{\bm c}$ (obtained using $180$ samples), showing the sparsity improvement via the iterative rotation method.
+Coefficients with absolute values smaller than $10^{-8}$ are not presented as they are negligible in the comparison of sparsity.
+In addition, Figure~\ref{fig:ex4_coef} demonstrates the sparsity enhancement of the sparsity quantitatively.